Jennifer Dorow: Waukesha Christmas parade attack

-In February 2022, Judge Dorow was selected as the presiding judge for the Waukesha Christmas Parade attack, a vehicular attack that left six dead and dozens injured.
+In February 2022, Judge Dorow was selected as the presiding judge for the Waukesha Christmas Parade attack case after a vehicular attack that left six dead and dozens injured.
 This was the first case Dorow had presided over to receive national media attention.
 During the trial, the defendant, Darrell Brooks, made repeated attempts to disrupt the trial and present pseudolegal arguments based on sovereign citizen ideology.
-Brooks' behavior resulted in Judge Dorow repeatedly removing the defendant for failure to comply with rules of decorum.
+Brooks' behavior resulted in Judge Dorow repeatedly removing the former for failure to comply with rules of decorum.
 Brooks was ultimately found guilty of all 76 charges and sentenced to life without parole by Judge Dorow.

 Dorow has been widely praised for her ability to preside over the trial and her conduct in the proceedings.
 This resulted in the court receiving a substantial amount of fan-mail from individuals from various countries and Judge Dorow being likened to a figure of female empowerment.
 Others have criticized her approach, believing that she was too lenient on Brooks' misbehavior.

 Wisconsin Supreme Court candidacy

 On November 30, 2022, following the Waukesha Christmas Parade attack trial, Judge Dorow announced her candidacy for the Wisconsin Supreme Court.
-The upcoming election is for the replacement of Chief Justice Patience D. Roggensack, who announced her retirement earlier in the year.
+The election was for the replacement of Chief Justice Patience D. Roggensack, who announced her retirement earlier in the year.
 In her candidacy announcement, Dorow cited the fan mail she had received, claiming that a large number of voters had asked her to run for office and claimed to be a "judicial conservative".

 A month before the nonpartisan primary, Dorow was hit with allegations that her 19-year-old son was an active drug dealer in Milwaukee, and that she had been aware of his activities.
-The information was revealed after the fentanyl overdose death of a University of Wisconsin–Milwaukee student, Cade Reddington, who had been a frequent customer of Dorow's son.
+The information was revealed after the fentanyl overdose death of a University of Wisconsin–Milwaukee student, Cade Reddington, who had been a customer of Dorow's son.

 Daniel Kelly and Janet Protasiewicz advanced to the general election, with Dorow coming in third place.

 Political positions

 Cash bail

-During her time on the Legislative Council Study Committee on Bail & Conditions of Pretrial Release, Dorow was highly critical of cash bail and has called for its elimination.
-On January 29, 2019, Dorow was quoted as stating:
+During her time on the Legislative Council Study Committee on Bail and Conditions of Pretrial Release, Dorow was highly critical of cash bail and called for its elimination.
+On January 29, 2019, she said:

-This comment, amongst others, drew criticism from conservative talk show host Mark Belling who accused Dorow of "consistently defend[ing] the lenient bail decisions made by court commissioners."
+This comment, amongst others, drew criticism from conservative talk show host Mark Belling who accused Dorow of "consistently defend[ing] the lenient bail decisions made by court commissioners".
 In 2022, Dorow was still critical of cash bail, but when asked about eliminating cash bail, she instead supported proposed constitutional amendments that would give judges greater discretion in setting bail.